sylvain-meunier/stageL3/Rapport/rapport.typ

 In order to simplify the previous model, @schulze_keeping_2005 present _TimeKeeper_, that can be seen as a linearization of the previous approach, valid in the theorical framwork of a metronome presenting small tempo variations.
 In fact, there is a strong analogy between the two models, that are almost equivalent under specific circumstances, as shown by @loehr_temporal_2011.
 Here, we used the derandomised version presented in #cite(<loehr_temporal_2011>, form: "normal"), where $M_i = 0$ and $T_i = tau_i$ for all $i in NN$.

-None of those models have an inherent comprehension of musical score information, since the both rely on a rather stable metronome.
+None of those models have an inherent comprehension of musical score information, since they both rely on a rather stable metronome.
 In the version displayed hereafter, they were modified to consider score information, in order to to create a more stable and precise value of tempo than the naive approach previously presented.
 Those modifications are detailled in the following paragraph (OR IN APPENDIX ?), and were made in order to keep consistency with the original models in their initial theorical framework of validity.
 Let $display(min_"abs") : a, b |-> cases(a "if" |a| < |b|, b "otherwise")$\

 We first modify the @large_dynamics_1999 equations accordingly : <largmodif>